ajai-jayakumar/ajai-jayakumar/README.md

 ### Talking about Personal Stuffs:

-- 👨🏽‍💻 &nbsp; I'm currently holding 6+ yrs of experience in the file of web development.
+- 👨🏽‍💻 &nbsp; I'm currently holding 6+ yrs of experience in the field of web development.
 - 🏆 &nbsp; I'm interested to do competitive coding focused on Frontend side of web development.
 - 🛠 &nbsp; I’m currently working on React, Javascript, etc
 - 🚀 &nbsp; I’m currently learning desing patters